emarmolsanchez/eMIRNA/README.md

   ```

-After successfully running the eMIRNA.Refiner_denovo script, a BED file will have been created at predefined output PATH, containing the most relevant putative novel non-annotated microRNAs, and their estimated positions.
+After successfully running the eMIRNA.Refiner_denovo script, a BED file will have been created at predefined output `PATH`, containing the most relevant putative novel non-annotated microRNAs, and their estimated positions.
 Besides, a BED files containing already annotated detected candidates and FASTA file with correspondent candidate sequences will be generated.

 &nbsp;